aimenux/MiddlewareStylesDemo/README.md

 Using various styles for writing custom middlewares
 ```

-In this demo, i m using various styles in order to write custom middelwares
+In this demo, i m using various styles in order to write custom middlewares

 >
 - Inline style